lords-7/essai2/docs/Manpage.md

 ### `generate-formula-api` \[`--dry-run`\]

-Generate `homebrew/core` API data files for <https://formulae.brew.sh>. generated files are written to the current directory.
+Generate `homebrew/core` API data files for <https://formulae.brew.sh>.
+The generated files are written to the current directory.

 `-n`, `--dry-run`